 We started from the standpoint of fulfilling the requirements of the challenge and sought to over-deliver in terms of which APIs and data types we used.
 But the governing use case for which we created these features was that of a typical professional finance industry user.
 We aimed to solve actual problems that we (who worked in the banking industry) had on a daily basis.

-As a result, we ended up creating an app that offered more distinct tools and leveraged more of the available data sets than the other submissions.
-Most other submissions offered a single or two functions, and were far prettier than our app.
+As a result, we ended up creating an app that offered more distinct tools and leveraged more of the available data sets than the other competing apps.
+Most other submissions offered a single function or two, and were much prettier than ours.
 But Market Meter did far more, and even challenged some expectations of what similar mobile apps did in 2010 and even today.
 So, pushing ourselves and the limits of what users (and the judges) expected ultimately won the day.